 High-Tension Power Lines: Fire Sha

 Water elements attract and hold energy.
 And since Water dominates Fire, it follows that a water feature, pool or pond, would have a dampening effect on the Fire Sha of high-tension wires.
 In Feng Shui, the intent is a large factor and the intention is to balance all the elements that are present rather than totally eliminating anything.
-We live in an electronic world and there will always be that element that will affect us in more ways than one, but if we seek to find harmony with nature, the built environment will be more supportive of us and the world around us.
+We live in an electronic world and it will always be there, affecting us in more ways than one.
+But if we seek to find harmony with nature, the built environment will be more supportive of us and the world around us.

 I don’t use any single “thing” when I’m working with the larger environment.
 Besides, Feng Shui adjustments shouldn’t be apparent.
 A giant boulder in the middle of a yard would look a little out of place in most cases.
 Instead, I take a cumulative approach to the overall landscape design.
 In this case, I’d use a combination of pottery, rock formations, crystals & stones, earthen structures (such as garden walls or concrete pedestals), and possibly a water feature to form a landscape that is in keeping with the aesthetic and the overall scale of the project.
 This will have a natural flow and scale with nature and the larger environment.
 If we seek to find harmony with nature, the built environment will be more supportive of us and the world around us.
 Through the principles of Feng Shui, we balance the celestial, human, and earth energies to the best of our ability.

 For a full evaluation of your home or office, contact me at: firstname.lastname@example.org